da-niao-dan/Python-DS-ToolBox/FeatureEngineering.md

 We can do this using sklearn very fast.

 ### auto-encoding using deep neural networks
-We need sufficient data to do this well, more complicated than PCA>
+We need sufficient data to do this well, more complicated than PCA.

 ### Feature selection